spsforks/QB64-Wiki/ENVIRON$.md

 * The function can use an [INTEGER](INTEGER) listIndex% value or [STRING](STRING) systemID$ parameter.
 * listIndex% refers to the number order of the environmental list.
 Returns are not in any particular numerical order.
 * systemID$ is the specific [STRING](STRING) parameter requested.
-Returns only the specified environmental [STRING](STRING) setting:
+Returns only the specified environmental [STRING](STRING) setting (examples based on Windows):
-  - "BLASTER" = current Sound Blaster settings if installed.
+  * "BLASTER" = current Sound Blaster settings if installed.
-  - "COMPUTERNAME" or "USERDOMAIN" = OEM PC serial number or the computer name assigned by owner.
+  * "COMPUTERNAME" or "USERDOMAIN" = OEM PC serial number or the computer name assigned by owner.
-  - "HOMEDRIVE" or "SystemDrive" = Windows root drive, normally C: on single partition drives.
+  * "HOMEDRIVE" or "SystemDrive" = Windows root drive, normally C: on single partition drives.
-  - "HOMEPATH" = current user's Administrator or the single user's "OWNER" folder path.
+  * "HOMEPATH" = current user's Administrator or the single user's "OWNER" folder path.
-  - "OS" = Windows Operating System version.
+  * "OS" = Windows Operating System version.
 Often WindowsNT in modern computers.
-  - "PATH" = full path setting that Windows uses to look for file extensions in PATHEXT below.
+  * "PATH" = full path setting that Windows uses to look for file extensions in PATHEXT below.
-  - "PATHEXT = Windows extensions used:  COM, EXE, BAT, CMD, VBS, VBE, JS, JSE, WSF, WSH, MSC
+  * "PATHEXT = Windows extensions used:  COM, EXE, BAT, CMD, VBS, VBE, JS, JSE, WSF, WSH, MSC
-  - "PROCESSOR_ARCHITECTURE" = x86 for 32 or 64 bit.
+  * "PROCESSOR_ARCHITECTURE" = x86 for 32 or 64 bit.
-  - "PROGRAMFILES" = path to *Program files* folder, normally "C:\PROGRAM FILES"
+  * "PROGRAMFILES" = path to *Program files* folder, normally "C:\PROGRAM FILES"
-  - "PROMPT" = normally "$P$G" on Windows NT.
+  * "PROMPT" = normally "$P$G" on Windows NT.
-  - "SYSTEMROOT" or "windir" = path to the Windows folder including the drive letter like "C:\WINDOWS"
+  * "SYSTEMROOT" or "windir" = path to the Windows folder including the drive letter like "C:\WINDOWS"
-  - "TEMP" or "TMP" = path to TEMP folder.
+  * "TEMP" or "TMP" = path to TEMP folder.
 "C:\TEMP" or the user specific temp folder on later versions.
-  - "USERNAME" = current Administrator name or "OWNER".
+  * "USERNAME" = current Administrator name or "OWNER".
 >  *Note:* There are other possible system settings that are not listed or never used on older versions.
 Run *Example 1* below for a complete list in your system.
 * *Note:* **QB64** may not return the same environment list as QBasic or SET did in DOS.